 Once the potatoes are in the oven, start on the panko and the fish.
 To toast the panko, warm a heavy skillet over medium high heat.
 Add the panko (no oil needed), and lower the heat to medium.
 Slowly toast the panko, stirring frequently, for 10 to 15 minutes or until a deep golden brown.

 Remove the skillet from heat.
-Stir 1 tablespoon of olive oil, 1/2 teaspoon salt, and 1/2 teaspoon black pepper into the panko breadcrumbs until they are well coated.
+Stir 1 tablespoon of olive oil, the remaining 1/2 teaspoon salt, and 1/2 teaspoon black pepper into the panko breadcrumbs until they are well coated.
 Transfer the crumbs to a shallow bowl.

 Cut the fish into large strips ("fingers") or big 3-inch pieces, however you prefer.
 Rub all the pieces with the remaining tablespoon of olive oil.